President Obama to Issue Executive Order on Paid Sick Leave for Federal Contractors

 As leaked to and reported in The New York Times on Wednesday August 5, 2015, President Obama intends to issue a new Executive Order that would require many federal contractors and subcontractors to provide up to seven days of paid sick leave each year to their employees working on covered contracts, effective January 1, 2017.
 The Confidential Draft of the Executive Order - which is labeled “Pre-decisional and Deliberative” - was leaked to and posted online by the Times, and appears to be in close to final form, although there could still be changes before the final Order is actually issued.

 The Executive Order would require, as a condition of payment, that all covered contractors and subcontractors provide and incorporate such requirement into lower-tier subcontracts, paid sick leave at a rate of no less than 1 hour earned for every 30 hours worked, with a cap of no less than 56 hours per year, for all employees working on such contracts.

 This is the latest in a series of employment-related Executive Orders issued by President Obama that are intended to increase wages, benefits, and terms and conditions of employment for employees of Federal contractors and subcontractors.
-Other Executive Orders have imposed reporting and disclosure requirements concerning labor law violations (see our recent Advisory here), raised minimum wages, required increased pay transparency, added protection against sexual orientation and gender identity discrimination, and required submission of equal pay reports.
+Other Executive Orders have imposed reporting and disclosure requirements concerning labor law violations, raised minimum wages, required increased pay transparency, added protection against sexual orientation and gender identity discrimination, and required submission of equal pay reports.

 Key Highlights of the Executive Order